Alvaro Negredo claimed a hat-trick as Manchester City demolished struggling West Ham 6-0 in the first leg of their Capital One Cup semi-final.

 The warning signs were clearly there as Javi Garcia headed narrowly wide from a corner.

-City took the lead as Toure, with plenty of time in the centre of the field, picked out Negredo with superb long ball.
+City took the lead as Toure, with plenty of time in the centre of the field, picked out Negredo with a superb long ball.

 The Spaniard's technique was equally brilliant as he allowed the ball to drop over his shoulder before lashing a powerful left-foot volley into the bottom corner.